mauerbac/amazon-polly-twitch-extension/readme.md

 ### Amazon Polly

-[Polly](https://aws.amazon.com/polly/) is a service that turns text into lifelike speech, allowing you to create applications that talk, and build entirely new categories of speech-enabled products.
+[Polly](https://aws.amazon.com/polly/) is an AWS service that turns text into lifelike speech, allowing developers to create applications that talk, and build entirely new categories of speech-enabled products.
 Amazon Polly is a Text-to-Speech service that uses advanced deep learning technologies to synthesize speech that sounds like a human voice.

 ### Twitch Extensions
 [Twitch Extensions](https://www.twitch.tv/p/extensions/) are programmable interactive overlays and panels, which help streamers interact with their viewers.
 The Twitch community can interact in new ways  - from heat maps and real-time game data overlays to mini-games, music requests to leaderboards.

 # Usage

-A Twitch viewer will click the play button to hear the current time!
+A Twitch viewer will click the play button to hear the current time during a broadcast.

 <img src="https://github.com/mauerbac/amazon-polly-twitch-extension/blob/master/panel.png" width="420">

 # Building the App

-Step-by-step on how to configure, develop & deploy this locally using the Twitch Developer Rig.
+Step-by-step on how to configure, develop & deploy this locally using the [Twitch Developer Rig](https://dev.twitch.tv/docs/extensions/rig/).

 ### Architecture

-The panel extension captures the current time and produces a text string that is sent to our Extension Backend Service, which then leverages Polly to convert into an mp3.
-This audio file is then returned to the frontend panel which is played via the browser.
+This app leverages a simple frontend/backend architecture.
+The panel Extension captures the current time and produces a text string that is sent to our backend aka our Extension Backend Service, which then leverages Polly to convert text into an mp3.
+This audio file is then returned to the frontend Extension panel which is played through the browser.

+*Note:* Twitch only allows playing sound through Panel Extnesions where the inital state is muted.
+The viewer can then unmute to hear sounds.

-Simply, `panel.html` & `viewer.js` control the frontend logic (Twitch Panel). `backend.py` contains the logic for a backend endpoint `/read` which returns audio produced by Polly.
+The provided code is arranged as follows: `panel.html` & `viewer.js` controls the frontend logic (Twitch Extension Panel). `backend.py` contains the logic for the backend endpoint `/read`, which returns audio produced by Polly.

 ### Housekeeping
 1. Sign-in to AWS or [Create an Account](https://us-west-2.console.aws.amazon.com).
 2. Pick a region in the console and be consistent throughout this app.
 Use either `us-east-1`, `us-west-2` & `eu-west-1`.
-3. Create an IAM role with full access to Amazon Polly
+3. Create an IAM role with full access to Amazon Polly.
+Records the AccessId and SecretKey.
 4. Create/login to a Twitch Developer account & view the [Extension Dashboard](https://dev.twitch.tv/dashboard/extensions).
 5. Download the developer rig using the button in the upper right.
+We will create the Extension shortly.

 ### Amazon Polly